pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

 ## Creating a new project manually

-This walkthrough shows you how to create a new project using `pulumi new`, upload to GitHub using the `gh` cli, and then configure Pulumi Deployments.
+This walk-through shows you how to create a new project using `pulumi new`, upload to GitHub using the `gh` CLI, and then configure Pulumi Deployments.

 ### Prerequisites